Gray shell vs vanilla shell commercial space comparison — Emerald Inc., Arizona

 What’s Usually Not Included

-• HVAC ductwork (the unit may exist, but air is not distributed)
+• HVAC ductwork (a rooftop unit may exist, but air is not distributed)

 • Drywall or finished interior walls